MBRRACE-UK perinatal mortality surveillance

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.

-Description of Figure 3: Combined line and bar charts showing rates and proportions of stillbirths and neonatal deaths for babies born in the UK from 2019 to 2023, by gestational age group in completed weeks: 22 to 23, 24 to 27, 28 to 31, 32 to 36, 37 to 41.
-Early and late neonatal mortality rates are shown for babies born at 22 to 23 and 24 to 27 completed weeks.
-Deaths of babies born at 42 weeks and above are not shown due to the small numbers of births at this gestation.
-Stillbirths are shown as rates per 1,000 total births.
-Neonatal deaths are shown as rates per 1,000 live births.
+Description of Figure 3: Combined line and bar charts showing rates and proportions of late fetal losses, stillbirths and neonatal deaths for babies born in the UK from 2020 to 2024, by gestational age group in completed weeks: 22 to 23, 24 to 27, 28 to 31, 32 to 36, 37 to 41.
+Deaths of babies born at 42 weeks and above are not shown because there are very small numbers of births at this gestation.
+Late fetal loss and stillbirth rates are shown per 1,000 total births, and neonatal mortality rates are shown per 1,000 live births.
 Terminations of pregnancy are excluded.
+The scale on the left-hand vertical axis differs between gestational age groups.

 Data sources: MBRRACE-UK, PDS, ONS, NRS, PHS, NIMATS, States of Guernsey, States of Jersey.